yfukai/yfukai-pypitemplate/docs/quickstart.md

 $ nox -s pre-commit -- install
 ```

-Run the tests with another python version:
+If you want to run the tests with a non-default python version:

 ```console
 $ nox --force-python 3.11